The Value of Preventive Health: Degrees & Careers in Early Care

 Hepatitis B:

 It is recommended that all pregnant women be tested for Hep B at their first prenatal visit.
-Hepatitis B is the most common serious liver infection and can lead to liver cancer or liver failure.
+Hepatitis B is the most common serious liver infection and can lead to liver failure or cancer.

 Hepatitis C: